HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-bitwise_xor                              No       No       No      No        No       Yes       No        Yes      Yes    torch bmm                                      Yes      Yes      Yes     No        No       No        No        No       No     torch broadcast_tensors                        Yes      Yes      No      No        No       No        No        No       No     torch cat                                      Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch ceil                                     Yes      Yes      Yes     No        No       Yes       Yes       Yes      No     torch chunk                                    Yes      Yes      No      No        No       Yes       No        No       No     torch clamp                                    Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch clip                                     Yes      Yes      No      No        No       Yes       No        No       No     torch
+bitwise_xor                              No       No       No      No        No       Yes       No        Yes      Yes    torch bmm                                      Yes      Yes      Yes     No        No       No        No        No       No     torch broadcast_tensors                        Yes      Yes      No      No        No       No        No        No       No     torch bucketize                                Yes      Yes      Yes     No        No       No        No        No       No     torch cat                                      Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch ceil                                     Yes      Yes      Yes     No        No       Yes       Yes       Yes      No     torch cholesky                                 Yes      No       No      No        No       No        No        No       No     torch chunk                                    Yes      Yes      No      No        No       Yes       No        No       No     torch clamp                                    Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch clip                                     Yes      Yes      No      No        No       Yes       No        No       No     torch